Josephvazhae1/aircraft-design-optimization/README.md

 This initial state serves as the starting node for the A* search algorithm.
 Typically, you'd also specify a goal node (or state), but in the context of our application, our "goal" is uknown since we are trying to find the optimal soultion.

+2. Cost Function
-2. Cost Function: Like previously mentioned, the component that makes A* so powerful is it's unique cost function:
+Like previously mentioned, the component that makes A* so powerful is it's unique cost function:
 ![image](https://github.com/user-attachments/assets/3a24c49f-a6c1-472a-a9f2-3487b880a62f)
 where:
 - f(n): the estimate of the total cost from start node to goal node through node n